“Cooking is like love. It should be entered into with abandon or not at all.”

 Not gonna lie.
 Those chocolate momos were a highlight.
 That and the fact that I didn’t light the kitchen on fire while flipping those flour tortilla thingys (can’t remember the name, sue me) straight in the gas flame to make them expand and bubble up correctly.

 If you ever get to Kathmandu and you have a day to spare I would recommend this, it’s a great way to get to know local culture and have some great food, and it’s just completely unpretentious straight up fun.
-A really cool bonus is that all their proceeds are used to fund social programs for our organisation, Journey Nepal.
+A really cool bonus is that all their proceeds are used to fund social programs for their organisation, Journey Nepal.

 (THEY’RE CALLED CHAPATI!
 I remember now!)